department-of-veterans-affairs/vets-design-system-documentation/src/_components/button.md

 Only `<button>` elements can be disabled with a `disabled` attribute.
 To make a `<a>` element disabled, you must use `.usa-button.usa-button-disabled` on the element.

 {% include storybook-preview.html story="components-buttons--disabled" %}

+### Progress buttons

+Use the **progress** button in form flows to proceed forward or go back.

+{% include storybook-preview.html story="components-buttons-progressbutton--button-pairs" %}

 ## Usage